Musical instruments in Zambia: playing and learning

 Instruments played by women and/or men

 A strict separation between instruments played by women and by men is sometimes found in literature about music in Africa.
-It is not corroborated by this list though there are instruments only played by one of the sexes.
-Women play instruments like the ngoma at small occasions, in church and for the initiation of girls (ngoma ya cisungu).
-Male mediums also play nsangwa and masamba but none of them mentioned them in the survey as instruments they played.
-Instruments only played by men were most of the instruments for personal use, like the kalimba, those used for hunting, like the cinyenye, and all instruments at large-scale occasions.
+This is not corroborated by this list, though there are instruments played only by one of the sexes.
+Women play instruments like the ngoma at small occasions, in church, and for the initiation of girls (ngoma ya cisungu).
+Male mediums also play nsangwa and masamba, but none of them mentioned them in the survey as instruments they played.
+Instruments played only by men were most of the instruments for personal use, like the kalimba; those used for hunting, like the cinyenye; and all instruments at large-scale occasions.

 Learning to play a musical instrument

 Musical instruments in Zambia: playing and learning.
-People learn to play an instrument by listening, watching and imitating.
-Three out of five players were helped by someone already skilled through guided imitation and demonstration in a lower tempo.
+People learn to play an instrument by listening, watching, and imitating.
+Three out of five players were helped by someone already skilled through guided imitation and demonstration at a slower tempo.
 In general, the teachers for women are the grandmother and the mother.
-For men, teachers are the father and the grandfather for drums, kalimba, ngolwa and ilimba, and a friend for the kalindula instruments.
+For men, teachers are the father and the grandfather for drums, kalimba, ngolwa, and ilimba, and a friend for the kalindula instruments.

 Footnotes